-4.3.1 4.3.2 4.3.3 4.3.4 Sound Insulation Land Recycling Compatible Building Code Noise Disclosure 28 28 4.4 4.4.1 4.4.2 4.4.3 Existing Program Measures Aircraft Noise Community Response Program In-Flight Monitoring Program LAX/Community Noise Roundtable 32 32 4.5 Nonrestrictive Alternatives to the Proposed Runway Use Restriction 33 5 DEVELOPMENT OF 2013 AND 2018 LAX OPERATIONS FORECASTS 35 5.1 Estimation of 2013 Base Year LAX Aircraft Operations 35 5.2 Forecast Growth in LAX Aircraft Operations 39 6 NOISE ANALYSIS OF PROPOSED RESTRICTION 45 6.1 Non-Conforming Operations Analysis 45 6.2 6.2.1 Sleep Disturbance Analysis Application of ANSI Standard to Estimate Awakenings 6.3 Environmental Justice Analysis 67 6.4 6.4.1 6.4.2 6.4.3 6.4.4 Airport Noise Study Area Analysis Status Quo 2013 and 2018 CNEL Contours Proposed Restriction Contour Development Comparison of a Day with Non-Conforming Flights to an Annual Average Day Airport Noise Study Area Land Use Compatibility Analysis 71 72 87 7 BENEFIT-COST ANALYSIS OF RUNWAY USE RESTRICTION 91 7.1 7.1.1 7.1.2 Effect on Aircraft Operations and Passenger and Cargo Volume Projected Aircraft Flights Affected Projected Volume of Passengers and Cargo Affected 92 7.2 Cost of Continuing Aircraft Operations 94 7.3 Cost of Altered or Discontinued Aircraft Operations 95 7.4 Costs Associated with Implementing Non-aircraft Restrictions or Nonaircraft Components of Restrictions 7.5 7.5.1 7.5.2 7.5.3 Estimated Benefits of the Proposed Restriction Quality of life improvements Environmental justice requirements Operational benefits 97 97 7.6 7.6.1 Discretionary Benefit-Cost Information Evidence That the Affected Carriers Have a Reasonable Chance to Continue Service at the Airport or At Other Points in the National Airport System e 7.6.2 Evidence That Other Air Carriers Are Able To Provide Adequate Service to the Airport ar Other Points in the System without Diminishing Competition nd 00 7.6.3 Evidence That Comparable Services or Facilities Are Available At another Airport 10 00
+4.3.1 4.3.2 4.3.3 4.3.4 Sound Insulation Land Recycling Compatible Building Code Noise Disclosure 28 28 4.4 4.4.1 4.4.2 4.4.3 Existing Program Measures Aircraft Noise Community Response Program In-Flight Monitoring Program LAX/Community Noise Roundtable 32 32 4.5 Nonrestrictive Alternatives to the Proposed Runway Use Restriction 33 5 DEVELOPMENT OF 2013 AND 2018 LAX OPERATIONS FORECASTS 35 5.1 Estimation of 2013 Base Year LAX Aircraft Operations 35 5.2 Forecast Growth in LAX Aircraft Operations 39 6 NOISE ANALYSIS OF PROPOSED RESTRICTION 45 6.1 Non-Conforming Operations Analysis 45 6.2 6.2.1 6.2.2 Airport Noise Study Area Definition 58 6.3 Noise Complaint Analysis 73 6.4 Sleep Disturbance Analysis 77 6.5 Environmental Justice Analysis 83 7 BENEFIT-COST ANALYSIS OF RUNWAY USE RESTRICTION 87 7.1 7.1.1 7.1.2 Effect on Aircraft Operations and Passenger and Cargo Volume Projected Aircraft Flights Affected Projected Volume of Passengers and Cargo Affected 91 7.2 Cost of Continuing Aircraft Operations 93 7.3 7.3.1 7.3.2 7.3.3 Cost of Altered or Discontinued Aircraft Operations Effect on passenger flight operations Effect on cargo flight operations Summary of costs associated with altered aircraft operations 94 99 7.4 Costs Associated with Implementing Non-aircraft Restrictions or Nonaircraft Compone of Restrictions 7.5 7.5.1 7.5.2 Estimated Benefits of the Proposed Restriction Quality of life improvements Operational benefits .
+101 7.6 Discretionary Benefit-Cost Information 7.6.1 7.6.2 Evidence That the Affected Carriers Have a Reasonable Chance to Continue Service at Airport or At Other Points in the National Airport System .
+102 and

-7.6.4 Evidence That Alternative Transportation Service Can Be Attained Through Other Means of Transportation 7.6.5 Information on the Absence of Adverse Evidence or Adverse Comments With Respect To Undue Burden in the Notice Process 8 REVIEW OF STATUTORY CONDITIONS FOR APPROVAL 8.1 8.1.1 8.1.2 8.1.3 The Restriction Is Reasonable, Non-Arbitrary, and Non-Discriminatory 8.2 The Restriction Would Not Create an Unreasonable Burden on Interstate or Foreign Commerce 8.3 The Proposed Restriction Maintains Safe and Efficient Use of the Navigable Airspace 108 8.4 The Proposed Restriction Does Not Conflict with Any Existing Federal Statute or Regulation 8.5 The Applicant Has Provided Adequate Opportunity for Public Comment on the Proposed Restriction 8.6 The Proposed Restriction Does Not Create an Unreasonable Burden on the National Aviation System 8.6.1 There Would be No Adverse Effects on Airport System Capacity, Congestion or Delay, and the Proposed Restriction Would Reduce the FAA's Workload 8.6.2 8.6.3 Alternative Non-Aircraft Measures are Inappropriate 8.7 The Proposed Restriction Is Categorically Excluded From NEPA Review
+7.6.3 Evidence That Comparable Services or Facilities Are Available At another Airport 104 7.6.4 Evidence That Alternative Transportation Service Can Be Attained Through Other Me of Transportation 7.6.5 Information on the Absence of Adverse Evidence or Adverse Comments With Respect Undue Burden in the Notice Process То 8 REVIEW OF STATUTORY CONDITIONS FOR APPROVAL 107 8.1 8.1.1 8.1.2 8.1.3 The Restriction Is Reasonable, Non-Arbitrary, and Non-Discriminatory The Proposed Restriction Would Relieve a Current and Projected Noise Problem Other Available Remedies Are Infeasible or Would Be Less Cost Effective The Runway Use Restriction Is the Same for All User Classes 107 108 8.2 The Restriction Would Not Create an Unreasonable Burden on Interstate or Foreign Commerce 109 8.3 The Proposed Restriction Maintains Safe and Efficient Use of the Navigable Airspace 114 8.4 The Proposed Restriction Does Not Conflict with Any Existing Federal Statute or Regulation 114 8.5 The Applicant Has Provided Adequate Opportunity for Public Comment on the Propos Restriction 8.6 The Proposed Restriction Does Not Create an Unreasonable Burden on the National Aviation System 115 8.6.1 There Would be No Adverse Effects on Airport System Capacity, Congestion or Delay the Proposed Restriction Would Reduce the FAA's Workload 8.6.2 Alternative Non-Aircraft Measures are Inappropriate 115 8.6.3 Absence of Comments with Regard to Unreasonable Burden on the National Aviation System 115 8.7 The Proposed Restriction Is Categorically Excluded From NEPA Review 115